Updated: July 23, 2025

 To buy property in Cascais, follow these steps:

 Foreigners can freely purchase property in Cascais or anywhere in Portugal.
 Key legal requirements include obtaining a Portuguese tax number (NIF), and it’s recommended to open a Portuguese bank account to reduce transaction costs.
-To ensure a smooth and successful buying process, it’s advisable to work with a real estate lawyer in Portugal and a real estate agent.
+To ensure a smooth and successful buying process, it’s advisable to work with a real estate lawyer in Cascais and a real estate agent.

-To find a reliable real estate agent when looking for houses for sale in Cascais, Portugal, seek out agents with positive reviews, local expertise, and proper certifications.
 Recommendations from friends, family, and expat communities are invaluable for identifying top real estate agencies.
 Additionally, consider companies that have experience assisting expats in similar situations to your own.

-Yes, there are more than fifteen banks in Portugal that provide mortgages for foreigners in Portugal, with some of the best banks to offer financing including Millennium BCP, Novo Banco, Banco BPI, and Banco Santander Totta.
+Yes, there are more than fifteen banks in Portugal that provide mortgages for foreigners in Portugal, with some of the best banks to offer financing, including Millennium BCP, Novo Banco, Banco BPI, and Banco Santander Totta.

-Research market conditions, be informed about comparable property prices, and use a local agent to assist in negotiations for the best deal.
 Bear in mind that real estate agents work on behalf of the seller and will get a higher commission for a higher sale.
 As such, working with a buyer’s agent can be the more attractive option as they solely represent you and ensure you secure the best property at the best price.

 The Cascais market is experiencing steady growth, driven by increasing demand, limited supply, and continued high interest from international buyers.